docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/cross-dom-functions.rst

 ===================
 The cross-DOM is a small application programming interface (API), which provides a set of functions that are common across message-enabled applications.
 These include functions to open files, execute scripts, and print files.
-For details of the function set, see the "Cross-DOM API reference" on page 168.
+For details of the function set, see :ref:`cross-dom-api-reference`.

 You can access cross-DOM functions in any script by prefixing the function name with the namespace specifier for the target application (see :ref:`namespace-specifiers`).
 For example, a Photoshop CC